Opening Krylov space to access all-time dynamics via dynamical symmetries

-The dynamics of $\rho(t)$ is dictated by $O_0(t)$ and to first order, evolving $\rho$ is equivalent to evolving $O_0$.
-Therefore, studying the Krylov space generated by $O_0$ can be seen as studying a quench from Hamiltonian $O_0$.

 Numerically, the crux of the method lies in being able to efficiently compute nested commutators.
-For local spin models, this can be done rather efficiently using Pauli strings representation, as shown in Ref.~\cite{loizeau2024}.
-All the following numerical simulations are performed in the Pauli strings representation.
+For local spin models, this can be done rather efficiently using Pauli strings representation.
+We use the Julia package \href{https://paulistrings.org/}{PauliStrings.jl} ~\cite{paulistrings1, paulistrings2}.

 In practice, we cannot compute all the Lanczos coefficients $b_n$.
 Computing $\LL O_n$ becomes increasingly difficult with $n$ as $O_n$ becomes increasingly non local .
 We would like to infer the spectral properties of $\LL$ in the thermodynamic limit from a finite, hopefully sufficiently large and informative set of Lanczos coefficients.
 To that extend we propose to split the Lanczos chain into a system and an environment, as shown in figure \ref{fig:drawing}.
 The system corresponds to the initial (left) part of the chain, where the hopping coefficients are exactly known.
 The hopping coefficients in the environment, which is the right part of the chain, are unknown.